3neti/dpwh_ppp-docs/docs/NEDA_ICC_Issue_Paper.md

 ### 7.4 Construction Monitoring

 AI verifies geotagged photos/videos, detects completion percentages, and flags slippage.
+Verification data is provided to DPWH/COA for decision-making.

 ### 7.5 Reporting and Audit Support

 Automated, auditable logs for DPWH, NEDA, COA, and PPP Center.

+**Important:** All services are verification and advisory only.
+IVCA does not approve payments, enforce contracts, or make binding decisions.
+All such authority remains with DPWH and relevant government agencies.

 ---